-- Limits on how many students will be allowed in the lab at one time. - Widely varying local, regional and national requirements to help contain the spread of COVID-19 - Increased responsibility for keeping labs clean and students safe.
+- Limits on how many students will be allowed in the lab at one time. - Widely varying local, regional and national requirements to help contain the spread of COVID-19. - Increased responsibility for keeping labs clean and students safe.

-Modifications to lab tasks.
-For example, if closures continue, you may also need to facilitate online assessments or even temporarily replace lab time with digital simulations or YouTube videos.
+- Modifications to lab tasks.
+For example, if closures continue, you may also want to facilitate online assessments or even replace lab time with digital simulations or YouTube videos. - Potential challenges with ASE standards, which govern e-learning and work-based activities, including access equity, student tracking and required learning hours.
+ASE also limits distanced instructional methods to a maximum of 25% of total instructional hours.
+(ASE Standards 12.1-12.3).